-At sea, Cape Hake are headed and gutted on fresh fish trawlers, and packed on ice for delivery to the company’s shorebased processing facilities.
-Sea Harvest processes the fresh Cape Hake into fillets, loins, steaks and moulded portions which are quick frozen, locking in taste and texture.
-A wide range of smoked, coated, crumbed and other value-added seafood products are also produced at our land-based processing facilities.
-Besides frozen products, fresh head-on and gutted Cape Hake and chilled fillets are packed in these facilities and air freighted to international markets.
-Sea Harvest’s state of the art freezer trawlers catch and immediately process the fish into a range of products that are individually quick frozen at sea.
+At sea, fish are headed and gutted on fresh fish trawlers, and packed on ice for delivery to the company’s shore-based processing facilities.
+Sea Harvest processes the fresh catch into fillets, loins, steaks and moulded portions which are quick frozen, locking in taste and texture.
+A wide range of smoked, coated, crumbed and other value-added seafood products are also produced at the company’s land-based processing facilities.

 Sea Harvest has been awarded the following endorsements: